Rheumatoid Arthritis: Information for Social Security Disability

 You must experience significant limitations in your abilities due to your RA to qualify for disability benefits.

 Rheumatoid arthritis, or RA, is an autoimmune disorder that occurs when a person’s immune system attacks the membranes surrounding their joints, causing them to inflame.
 Although RA can affect anyone, it’s most common in women, people between the ages of 40-60, smokers, and those who have a family history of RA.
-(Children can also get rheumatoid arthritis; see our article on getting disability benefits for children with juvenile rheumatoid or idiopathic arthritis.)
+(Children can also get RA; see our article on getting disability benefits for children with juvenile arthritis.)

 Disabling Symptoms of Rheumatoid Arthritis

 Rheumatoid arthritis usually starts in the joints of the hands and feet, later progressing to other areas including the knees, hips, and shoulders.
 The main RA symptoms are warm, stiff, swollen joints.
 Bumps of tissue, called rheumatoid nodules, sometimes appear, and RA can also cause fatigue, fevers, and weight loss.
-RA symptoms can range in severity, and often get better and worse.
 Over time, RA can cause the joints to become permanently deformed.

 There is no one diagnostic test for RA, although there are blood tests that can indicate a likelihood of its presence.
-RA is a chronic condition and there is no cure.
-Treatments include lifestyle remedies, therapy, medications, and in severe cases, surgery.
+There is no cure, but treatments include lifestyle remedies, therapy, medications, and in severe cases, surgery.

 Disability Benefits for Rheumatoid Arthritis

-If you have a moderate to severe case of rheumatoid arthritis, you could qualify for Social Security disability benefits.
+If you have a severe case of rheumatoid arthritis, you should be able to qualify for Social Security disability benefits.
 Through the Social Security Administration (SSA), the federal government provides these cash payments to those who are unable to work due to an illness or injury for at least a year.
 To have your disability claim approved, you’ll need to demonstrate to the SSA that you are unable to perform any type of work on a consistent basis.

 Qualifying for Benefits Under the Medical Listing for RA

-The SSA sets forth specific criteria for disability applicants with RA in its Listing of Impairments.
-The medical listing for inflammatory or rheumatoid arthritis is lengthy and relatively complicated and offers multiple ways that a disability applicant with RA can qualify under the listing.
+The SSA sets forth specific criteria for disability applicants with rheumatoid arthritisin its Listing of Impairments.
+Socials Security's medical listing for "inflammatory arthritis" is lengthy and relatively complicated and offers multiple ways that a disability applicant with RA can qualify under the listing.
 Overall, you must experience significant limitations in your abilities due to your RA to qualify for benefits under this medical listing.
 Specifically, to qualify for benefits under the listing for RA, you must satisfy one of the following requirements:

 - Your RA is present in a joint in your legs, causing you significant difficulties in walking (for example, needing to use a two canes, a walker, or a wheelchair).